Ken Knox & Company, Nerve Cannon Thursday

 …and heat is just one of them

 CONCORD, N.C. – It’s easy to get lost in these dog days of summer, when the school year is just as far in the horizon as it is in the rear view mirror.
-Now that it’s mid-July, the Cabarrus County Public Library’s 2015 Summer Reading Program is in full swing with a superhero-sized calendar of free events and program
+Now that it’s mid-July, the Cabarrus County Public Library’s 2015 Summer Reading Program is in full swing with a superhero-sized calendar of free e

 So far, more than 5,500 people have signed up for the program, which encourages summer reading and education through courses and events around a centralized theme.
 This year’s theme is superheroes.